sthenic/sigscape/README.md

 It is important to note that `sigscape` does not bundle a Python environment, but instead makes use of the one available on the system.
-This is so you have access to the same environment and all your packages that you're used to.
+This is so you have access to the same environment and all the packages that you're used to.

 **`sigscape` hooks into the global Python environment.
 Virtual environments are not supported.**